raghadhamima/DFBT/README.md

 # what to modify in the code:
 After downloading *pytracking* and *pysot*:

-Make sure you write down the path IN lINE 158
+Make sure you write down the path in Line 158

 # How to run the file: